quixio/quix-streams/docs/processing.md

 sdf['temperatureF'] = (sdf['temperature'] * 9 / 5) + 32
 # Output: {'temperature': 9, 'temperatureF': 48.2}

-# The same can be done via assigning columns and .apply()
+# The same can be done by assigning columns and .apply()
 # Note: here function passed to .apply() will only get "temperature" as an argument
 sdf['temperatureF'] = sdf['temperature'].apply(lambda temp: (temp * 9 / 5) + 32)